 Rosamond-Mojave Rehabilitation Project

 The Rosamond Mojave Rehabilitation Project covers an eight-mile stretch of State Route 14 in Kern County, from 1.4 miles south of the Dawn Road overcrossing to 0.54 miles north of the Silver Queen Road overcrossing.
-This project proposes pavement rehabilitation for on- and off-ramps and adjacent shoulders.
-In addition, this project will upgrade metal beam guardrail (MBGR), traffic loop detectors, and other appurtenances and facilities within the project limits.
+This project rehabilitated pavement, on- and off-ramps, adjacent shoulders, and upgraded metal beam guardrail (MBGR), traffic loop detectors, and other facilities.

 Project Public Meeting